mickymacirl/CI-P5-EGZ/TESTING.md

 ### Mobile Testing

-Mobile Lighthouse Testing is showing a score of 71 due to image sizes, with SEO of 100.
+Mobile Lighthouse Testing is showing a score of 71 due to image sizes and stripe, with SEO of 100.

 ![Mobile Lighthouse Result](./docs/readme/lhmobilerm.jpg)